astronomer/airflow-guides/guides/scripts-bash-operator.md

 echo "The script has run.
 Have an amazing day!"
 ```

 Make sure that your bash script (`my_bash_script.sh` in this example) is available to your Airflow environment.
-Astro CLI users can place the file into the `/include` directory.
+If you use the Astro CLI, you can make this file accessible to Airflow by placing it in the `/include` directory of your Astro project.

-It is important to make the bash script executable by running:
+It is important to make the bash script executable by running the following command before starting Airflow:

 ```bash
 chmod +x my_bash_script.sh
 ```

-If you are an Astro CLI user, you can either run the above command on the bash script before building your project with `astro dev start`, or you can add the command to the Dockerfile itself as:
+If you use the Astro CLI, you can either run this command before running `astro dev start`, or you can add the command to your project's Dockerfile with the following `RUN` command:

 ```Dockerfile
 RUN chmod +x /usr/local/airflow/include/my_bash_script.sh
 ```

-> **Note**: If you are running CICD processes that might impact file permissions add the command in the Dockerfile to ensure that permissions are set correctly when the container image is built.
+Astronomer recommends running this command in your Dockerfile for production builds such as Astro Deployments or in production CI/CD pipelines.

-Then in the DAG code, we provide the script to the `bash_command` parameter of the `BashOperator`.

-> **Note**: When running a bash script with the `BashOperator` it is crucial to add a space at the end of the command!
-Otherwise the task will fail with a Jinja exception.
+After making the script available to Airflow, you only have to provide the path to the script in the `bash_command` parameter.
+Be sure to add a space character at the end of the filepath, or else the task will fail with a Jinja exception!

 ```Python
 from airflow import DAG